aoyagiis/aoyagiis/README.md

  BYI 🍂

--  i'm afk a lot. feel free to shoot me a whisper if i don't respond! i tend to go ia on pt due to school (but for now/soon, work,) irl stuff, concerts, or due to my chronic fatigue (i'm diagnosed w/ a disability). i also tend to have social anxiety, sorry for my bad responses in advance!!
+-  i'm afk a lot. feel free to shoot me a whisper if i don't respond! i tend to go ia on pt due to school (but for now/soon, work,) irl stuff, concerts, or due to my chronic fatigue (i'm diagnosed w/ a disability). i also tend to have social anxiety, sorry for my bad responses in advance!! i also have bpd, so please be patient with me (it normally doesn't affect others, but i deal with things irl so it adds onto it...!)

   DNI 🥊